♦ Set a budget.

 ♦ Pick a wedding date and time, then check with all the major vendors (reception venue, ceremony site, etc.) and close family and friends to make sure that date works.

-♦ Put together a planning team.
+♦ Put together a wedding planning team.
 Decide whether you will have a wedding planner or if you will tackle things on your own or with a few trusted friends.

 ♦ Start putting together your guest list.